danjquinn42/YasColorWheel/README.md

 3) Add the javascript file to your webpage using the <script> tag.
 If you are using a bundler like webpack you can skip this step.

-4) Add
+4) Copy and paste the following tag into your document.
 ```
 <color-picker style="position: absolute">
 </color-picker>
 ```
-in the body of your document.

 Now you should have a color wheel and lightness slider on your page with default styles applied.